Calculate Percentage Difference in Excel [2 Practical Examples]

 This article will cover everything you need to know to calculate a Percentage Difference using Excel.

-Percentages are used in every industry, so delegates are always asking about this topic!
+Percentages are used in every industry, delegates on our beginners Excel courses almost always ask about them!

 Calculating The Percentage In Excel